kjepo/lisp/README.md

 tagged numbers but Lisp program typically don't do a lot of number crunching so we reserve the tag `000` for pairs instead.

+If you read this and have a better idea of tagging pointers, please let me know.

 # Garbage collection

-This Lisp uses Cheney's Stop-and-Copy algorithm for garbage collection.
+This Lisp uses Cheney's Stop-and-copy algorithm for garbage collection.
 An alternative would have been Mark-and-sweep.
 Let's give a brief overview of both algorithms, along with their pros and cons:

 - Stop-and-copy divides the available memory into two halves.
 When the first half is full, reachable objects are moved into the empty second half.
-What remains in the first half is non-reachable objects which represents old cells that no longer is used.
+What remains in the first half is non-reachable objects which represents old cells that no longer are used.
 The first half is wiped clean, the two halves are swapped and execution continues.

 During stop-and-copy garbage collection the reachable objects are placed adjacent to each other in the second half.
-Packing objects together leads to fewer page faults, but by actually moving the objects, i.e., changin their addresses,  we can get into trouble, as we will discuss in a minute.
+Packing objects together leads to fewer page faults, but by actually moving the objects, i.e., changing their addresses,  we can get into trouble, as we will discuss in a minute.

 - Mark-and-sweep, if implemented correctly needs a complicated pointer reversal algorithm to run in O(1) space.
 Also, free cons cells must be kept in a linked list as objects don't move.
-In contrast, with Stop-and-copy, we have a large contiguous free memory area where larger objects can be allocatd without fragmentation problems.
+In contrast, with Stop-and-copy, we have a large contiguous free memory area where larger objects can be allocated without fragmentation problems.
-But the fact that objects don't move in Mark-and-sweep is very useful, as we will discuss next.
+But the fact that objects don't move in Mark-and-sweep is very useful and will avoid some of the problems discussed next.

 Debugging garbage collection is a really hard: if there's a bug in the actual garbage collector, the memory will be thrashed and there's no journal of what happened.
 And even if the stop-and-copy